 The fun thing about playing with the value chart is the endless number of possibilities you can come up with.
-As an example for the Chiefs, let’s say they’re willing to go down as far as 10 spots in the draft, trading trading No. 42 and getting back into the draft at No. 42.
+As an example for the Chiefs, let’s say they’re willing to go down as far as 10 spots in the draft, trading out of pick No. 32 and getting back into the draft at No. 42.
 That would require a deal with the Jacksonville Jaguars.
 The Jags own 11 picks in this year’s draft, including double picks in the first, fourth, fifth and sixth rounds.

 Or, if the goal was just to add as many picks as possible, make it the 42nd picks plus multiple picks in rounds 4-6.
 If you really want to mix it up, you could send away the 32nd pick for a third rounder, two in the fourth and another late-round selection, then trade some of that to get back into the early part of the second round.